l4ndl0s1/git_day1_LaurusEdelbacher_EdithPechke_collab_-/README.md

-First pratice of Git and GitHub.
+First practice of Git and GitHub.